'Black Panther: Wakanda Forever' Gives Us a Sexy New Antihero

-The Marvel Cinematic Universe can feel sometimes like a soulless machine churning out theatrical movies and Disney Plus shows year after year to keep legions of fans invested.
-Disappointing films like Thor: Love & Thunder and inconsistent series like She-Hulk certainly don't do much to assuage that fear.
+The Marvel Cinematic Universe can feel sometimes like a soulless machine churning out theatrical movies and Disney Plus series year after year to keep legions of fans invested.
+Disappointing films like Thor: Love & Thunder and inconsistent shows like She-Hulk certainly don't do much to assuage that fear.

 Thankfully, Black Panther: Wakanda Forever, which hit theaters on Friday, reminds us of the MCU's real strength: its characters' humanity and relatability.
 The 30th MCU movie and the sequel to 2018 megahit Black Panther manages to stand as a touching tribute to that film's late star Chadwick Boseman, who died at age 43 in 2020.
 But Wakanda Forever neatly balances that with the excitement and fun we expect from a superhero adventure.